+Subclass of: E28 Conceptual Object Superclass of: E73 Information Object

+E30 Right

-Subclass of: Superclass of: E28 Conceptual Object E73 Information Object E30 Right Scope note: This class comprises immaterial items, including but not limited to stories, plots, procedural prescriptions, algorithms, laws of physics or images that are, or represent in some sense, sets of propositions about real or mental things and that are documented as single units or serve as topic of discourse.
+This class comprises immaterial items, including but not limited to stories, plots, procedural prescriptions, algorithms, laws of physics or images that are, or represent in some sense, sets of propositions about real or mental things and that are documented as single units or serve as topic of discourse.

 This class also comprises items that are "about" something in the sense of a subject.
 In the wider sense, this class includes expressions of psychological value such as non-figural art and musical themes.
 However, conceptual items such as types and classes are not instances of E89 Propositional Object.
 This should not be confused with the definition of a type, which is indeed an instance of E89 Propositional Object.

-Examples: Maxwell's Equations • The ideational contents of Aristotle's book entitled 'Metaphysics' as rendered in the Greek texts translated in Oxford edition The underlying prototype of any "no-smoking" sign (E36) The common ideas of the plots of the movie "The Seven Samurai" by Akira Kurosawa and the movie "The Magnificent Seven" by John Sturges The image content of the photo of the Allied Leaders at Yalta 1945 (E38) Properties: P148 has component (is component of): E89 Propositional Object P67 refers to (is referred to by): E1 CRM Entity $\frac{(P67.1)}{(P67.1)}$ has type: E55 Type) P129 is about (is subject of): E1 CRM Entity
+- Maxwell's Equations - The ideational contents of Aristotle's book entitled 'Metaphysics' as rendered in the Greek texts translated in ...
+Oxford edition... - The underlying prototype of any "no-smoking" sign (E36) - The common ideas of the plots of the movie "The Seven Samurai" by Akira Kurosawa and the movie "The Magnificent Seven" by John Sturges - The image content of the photo of the Allied Leaders at Yalta 1945 (E38)

-E90 Symbolic Object

-E90 Symbolic Object
+P148 has component (is component of): E89 Propositional Object P67 refers to (is referred to by): E1 CRM Entity (P67.1 has type: E55 Type) P129 is about (is subject of): E1 CRM Entity

 Subclass of: E28 Conceptual Object

-E72 Legal Object

 Superclass of: E73 Information Object

-E41 Appellation

-Scope note:

 This class comprises identifiable symbols and any aggregation of symbols, such as characters, identifiers, traffic signs, emblems, texts, data sets, images, musical scores, multimedia objects, computer program code or mathematical formulae that have an objectively recognizable structure and that are documented as single units.

 It includes sets of signs of any nature, which may serve to designate something, or to communicate some propositional content.

 An instance of E90 Symbolic Object does not depend on a specific physical carrier, which can include human memory, and it can exist on one or more carriers simultaneously.
 An instance of E90 Symbolic Object may or may not have a specific meaning, for example an arbitrary character string.

-Examples:

-• 'ecognizabl'

-The "no-smoking" sign (E36)

-• 'BM000038850.JPG' (E75)

-image BM000038850.JPG from the Clayton Herbarium in London (E38)

-The distribution of form, tone and colour found on Leonardo da Vinci's painting named "Mona Lisa" (E38)

-The Italian text of Dante's "Divina Commedia" as found in the authoritative critical edition La Commedia secondo l'antica vulgata a cura di Giorgio Petrocchi, Milano: Mondadori, 1966-67 (= Le Opere di Dante Alighieri, Edizione Nazionale a cura della Società Dantesca Italiana, VII, 1-4) (E33)
+- 'ecognizabl' - The "no-smoking" sign (E36) - 'BM000038850.JPG' (E75) - image BM000038850.JPG from the Clayton Herbarium in London (E38) - The distribution of form, tone and colour found on Leonardo da Vinci's painting named "Mona Lisa" (E38) - The Italian text of Dante's "Divina Commedia" as found in the authoritative critical edition La Commedia secondo l'antica vulgata a cura di Giorgio Petrocchi, Milano: Mondadori, 1966-67 (= Le Opere di Dante Alighieri, Edizione Nazionale a cura della Società Dantesca Italiana, VII, 1-4) (E33)